What Is the Student Away at School Discount?

 Erie

 The Erie college student discount brings financial relief to families with one or more family members living at school.
 The insurer doesn’t spell out exactly how much it lowers premiums, however.
-If your kid is living at a college or university without access to a car, ask an agent or go call Erie for more information.
+If your kid is living at a university without access to a car, ask an agent or go call Erie for more information.

 Auto-Owners